-The ODB++ translator inputs an ODB++ archive or a compressed file (.tgz, .tar, .gz, .zip, or .tar) or a directory of files from a circuit layout program and converts the files in the archive to a Sonnet project.
+The ODB++ translator inputs an ODB++ archive or a compressed file (.tgz, .tar, .gz, .zip, or .tar) or a directory of files from a circuit layout program.

 The ODB++ file is submitted to the manufacturer as a single file with .gzip extension.
 All required files are stored in this main file.

 - The ODB++ hierarchy framework enables programmers and organizations to transfer more than just standard artwork and drill data.

 - It can allow additional data in a single file.
 For example, it can consist of material stack-up, bill of materials, component placement, as well as dimension and fabrication data.

 - ODB++ can be accessed via most PCB design programs (Expedition, PADS, Allegro), making it almost a universal format.

 - It allows simple and effective production of the component without the complexity.

 - This intelligent file is supported by all major vendors of CAD, CAM, and DFM tools.